Kumar-Saksham/CSMM-CLI/guide/detailed.md

 - select to keep
 - select to ignore

-but the appearance of seleced items may change.

-Once you press `ENTER` or `RETURN` after selection `csmm-cli` will install all the selected items.
+but the appearance of selected items is different in both of them.
+In `select to keep` the selected items turn green to show that they'll be installed.
+Whereas in `select to ignore` the selected items turn red to show that they won't be installed.

 #### Change install method